In 2009, 156,900 people in the UK died from cancer. However, since the 1990s, survival rates in men and women have improved for most cancers.

 Women shouldn't regularly drink more than 2-3 units of alcohol a day, and men shouldn't regularly drink more than 3-4 units a day.

 "Regularly" means every day or on most days of the week.
-Use the alcohol unit calculator to find out how many units are in different alcoholic drinks.
+Use the drinks checker to find out how many units are in different alcoholic drinks.

 Lung cancer is responsible for around a quarter of cancer deaths in the UK, and 90% of lung cancer cases are related to smoking.